bsdimp/venix/doc/ABI.md

 float | unk
 double | unk

 Arguments are pushed onto the stack.
-Return value is in ax.
+Return value is in ax (and we think dx for long values, flaot returnas are not known at this time.
 Call pushes and pops args.
+Callee saves and restores bp, si and di.
+Functions that call setjmp have to hidden local variables at -2(bp) and -4(bp) that are si and di respectively.

 By convention, globals have _ prepended to them.
 Symbols without _ are used to implement things by the compiler, or sometimes the assembler such that they can't be called by C routines.

 The C compiler generates typical stack frames in the preamble
 ```Assembler